18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Tuscany Italy for best food vacations by Authentic Food Quest

-Tuscany is not just stunning coastline, scenic countryside, fascinating history or fine wines.
+Tuscany is not just stunning coastlines, scenic countryside, fascinating history, or fine wines.
 It is all this and more.

 On our visits to Tuscany, we were spoilt for choice.
-From simple meals, home cooking with grandma, or gourmet dishes, the flavors are endless.
+From simple meals to home cooking and gourmet dishes, the simple and fresh flavors are endless.

 Visit local food markets with a local guide, join a food or wine tour, or sign up for a cooking class.